Learnosity/learnosity-sdk-nodejs/REFERENCE.md

     console.log(error);
   })

-  // log the pretified response to the console using JSON.stringify console.log("response from the data API", JSON.stringify(dataAPIResponse, null, '\t'))
+  // Log the pretified response to the console using JSON.stringify console.log("response from the data API", JSON.stringify(dataAPIResponse, null, '\t'))
-  // send the response on using the express res.send() method. res.send(dataAPIResponse)
+  // Send the response on using the express res.send() method res.send(dataAPIResponse)
 });

-// generic message
+// Generic message
 app.get('/', (req,res) => {
   res.send("welcome to the NodeSDK + Express + DataAPI example.
 Go to /learnosity-activities to fetch the data") })